Samuel-Menear/azure-labs/az-104/lab-05-intersite-connectivity/README.md

 ### VNets do not communicate by default
 Before peering was configured, Network Watcher's Connection Troubleshoot confirmed the two VMs were unreachable from each other despite being in the same subscription and resource group.
-This is the expected default — VNets are isolated boundaries and connectivity must be explicitly enabled.
+This is the expected default, VNets are isolated boundaries and connectivity must be explicitly enabled.

 ### Virtual network peering
 Peering was configured bidirectionally from CoreServicesVnet, which automatically creates both peering links in a single operation.
-Once connected, peered VNets appear as one for routing purposes and traffic travels across the Microsoft backbone — not the public internet.
+Once connected, peered VNets appear as one for routing purposes and traffic travels across the Microsoft backbon, not the public internet.
 The peering status must show **Connected** on both sides before traffic flows.

 ### Network Watcher — Connection Troubleshoot